charliecalvert/CloudNotes/Assignments/BrowserAccounts.md

-# Browser Accounts
+## Overview

-The goal of this assignment is to be sure you know how to log into Firefox and Chrome on Windows, Linux, and a mobile device.
+The goal of the **Browser Accounts** assignment is to be sure you know how to log into Firefox and Chrome on Windows, Linux, and a mobile device.

 **NOTE**: *Some of the screen shots used in this assignment are out of date due to the rapid evolution of programs on the web.
 Don't try to follow the screen shots too closely.
-Just use them as a general guide to helping you follow the spirit, if not the letter, of this assignment.*
+Just use them as a general guide.
+When in doubt, follow the spirit, if not the letter, of this assignment.*

-The key take away from the assignment is this: "As we learn to use mobile devices, we have to learn to move our working environment from our PC desktop to the cloud.
+The key take away from the assignment is this: "As we learn to use mobile devices, we have to learn to move our working environment from our PC desktop to the cloud."
 Our browsers provide the ability to sync information across machines.
 This is not a minor point.
 It is important.
 For instance, if we create a bookmark on our PC at school, we want to see the same bookmark on our phone, and on our PC at home.
 To make this work, you need to know how to create accounts and log into your browser.

-Our focus is now not the desktop, but the Chrome Browser, Firefox Browser or the Microsoft browser.
-The desktop is not our home, the browser is our home.
-But the browser won't really be our home until we learn how to log into our browser accounts on multiple machines.
+In the past, the desktop was our primary focus when using a computer.
+It is still important, but it is being supplanted by the Chrome Browser, the Firefox Browser and/or the Microsoft browser.
+The desktop is no long our exclusive home; the browser is our home.
+But the power of the browser won't be properly utilized until we learn how to log into our browser accounts on multiple machines.

 This is an important assignment.
 If we open browsers, and don't sign in, then we aren't really understanding how the world of modern computing works.
 Browsers are now more than just another application on the desktop.
 They have a centrally important role to play on PC's, tablets, Phones, and other mobile devices.
 Furthermore, our cloud based accounts, particularly our Google, Firefox or Microsoft accounts, are more than just a nicety.
 They are important, and they play an important role in the experience we have in our schools, home and work places.